ShahmirK2000/swen755-SITS-Tactic/README.md

 ## Overview

 The Heartbeat Tactic is a fault detection mechanism used to ensure that all microservices and distributed store instances within the Supermarket Inventory Tracking System are operational.
-In this architecture, each store operates as a semi-independent node running its own set of microservices, such as `InventoryService`, `OrderService`, and `NotificationService`, that commincate with the central management system.
+In this architecture, each store operates as a semi-independent node running its own set of microservices, such as `InventoryService`, `OrderService`, and `NotificationService`, that communicate with the central management system.
 The heartbeat tactic continuously monitors the availability and health of these nodes to detect and respond to failures in real time.

 ## Motivation